OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/08-using-a-servo.md

 This is because `setAngle()` member function is defined under `public:`.

 Furthermore, notice we have seven `private` member variables but we only use passed in three parameters (`pinNumer`,  `minPWus`, `maxPWus`) to three private member variable (`pin`, `minPW`, `maxPW`) in our constructor.
 This is because the three parameters are the only different parameters between different servo objects.
 The `rate` variable is calculated from the three parameters.
-The minimum and maximum servo angle (`minAngle` and `maxAngle`) are set to `0` degree and `180` degree for all servo objects.
-Lastly, we can even use an `Servo` object from the Arduino Servo library within our own `ServoMotor` class!
-Just remember to include the library: `#include <Servo.h>`.
+The minimum and maximum servo angle (`minAngle` and `maxAngle`) are set to `0` degree and `180` degree for all `ServoMotor` objects.

+Lastly, we use a `Servo` object from the Arduino Servo library within our own `ServoMotor` class to interface with our Arduino Dock pins directly, so we don't have to directly handle the PWM driver of the Arduino Dock!